bvddy07/OralAI---Oral-Disease-Classifier/README.md

-Got it 👍 Here’s a plain and simple version of the README — no boxes, no extra formatting, just clean text you can paste directly:

----

 # 🦷 OralAI — Oral Disease Classifier

 OralAI is a deep learning project built with PyTorch that classifies oral diseases from images using a fine-tuned ResNet50 model.